Central Bank prepares virtual currency for 2022

 The technology to be used has not yet been defined, but the blockchain, which is used in cryptocurrencies, like bitcoin, is the most likely path.
 However, unlike bitcoin and other cryptoactives, the digital real will be under the control of the BC, that is, it will be a Central Bank Digital Currency (CBDC).

-Today, only the Bahamas have a fully operational CBDC, the sand dollar, but other central banks are developing their digital currencies.
+Today, only the Bahamas have a fully operational CBDC, the sand dollar (sand dollar), but other central banks are developing their digital currencies.
 China already has a pilot working in some cities and plans to test visitors at the Beijing Winter Olympics next year.

 Sweden, Korea and Japan are also more advanced.
 But most of the more advanced projects plan to solve problems with the current payment system, such as market concentration or the absence of an instant payment method.